BjoernBiltzinger/pyspi/README.md

 ## Contributing

-Everyone can contribute to ```PySPI```.
+Everyone is invited to contribute to ```PySPI```.
 If you want to contribute, please use the standard Github features, like opening issues and pull requests.
-Please also always make sure that you add tests and documentation for the changes you want to include into the package.
+Please also always make sure, that you add tests and documentation for the changes you want to include into the package.